yashyaks/yashyaks/README.md

 - 📫 How to reach me **yashthakar2710@gmail.com**

-- ⚡ Fun fact **Scatter plots get jealous of my ability to find meaningful connections in a sea of dots.**
+- ⚡ Fun fact about me **Scatter plots get jealous of my ability to find meaningful connections in a sea of dots.**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->